GlennChon/defaultaudioswitcher/README.md

 2. Pick the two you want to switch between
-3. Edit the SwitchSoundSource+.bat file with the names of your sound sources
+3. Edit the SwitchSoundSource+.bat file with the names of your sound sources (replace exampleSource1 and exampleSource2 with the 2 sound source names on your pc)
 ```sh
 SET defaultSoundSource="exampleSource1"
 SET soundSource0="exampleSource1"